MissStrong/ICS34U_Quad_1_2020-2021/ICS4U/Days 14-16/Note 2 - [Optional] User Friendly GUIs.md

 });
 ```
 Note that when you use this, you need to also put `import static java.awt.event.KeyEvent.*;` at the top of the file.

+You can find the full list of key codes in the Java Docs: https://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html.